IDU-CVLab/COV19D/README.md

 ## THE CODES
 The codes use CNN model and transfer learning methods:  <br />
 1. The Code '3D_Image_Classification_binary_loss_function.ipynb' is a CNN model with binary crossentropy as a losss function.
 The results shows the improvments on the accuracy  of the CNN model over 20 epochs. <br />
-2. The code 'Customized-CNN-Model-and-Tranfer-Learning-Model.py' is a customized CNN model for image classification.
-The model achieved accuracy of about 70% and Macro F1 score of about 0.650.
+2. The code 'Customized-CNN-Model-and-Tranfer-Learning-Model.py' is a customized CNN model with a linearly changing learning rate for image classification.
+The model achieved accuracy averaged about 70% and Macro F1 score of about 0.650.
 The proposed model is compared to a transfer learning model, MobileNet, for feature exctraction followed by a random forest classifier to take the final decision. <br/>

 3. The code 'COV19-CT-DB-Customized-CNN-Model-.py' Proposes a learning rate schedualer to the model.
 The results are:<br/>
 Macro F1 score is 0.924, accuracy, recall and precision results can be seen in the following two figures: <br/>